 What causes Anxiety?

-We actually do not know what caused anxiety, however, there are some agreed causes:
+We actually do not know what caused anxiety, however, there are several agreed causes:

 Your Child’s Amygdala

 There are a number of theories that if your child has a sensitive temperament then they are more likely to suffer from anxiety an depression although this is not always the case.